microsoft/TemplateStudio/docs/getting-started-developers.md

 1. Speed up the development since it does not deploy the `VSIX` to the VS Experimental instance every time you build.
 2. Simple and lightweight run / debug experience since it does not require to launch another instance of Visual Studio.

+When running outside of Visual Studio the `FakeGenShell` and the `FakeStyleValuesProvider` are used to mock the Visual Studio Shell and Styles.

-So we encourage to use this solution for the general template authoring or code development and, once you are done, make some final local tests using the `Installer.sln` or `Big.sln` solution.
+We encourage to use this solution for the general template authoring or code development and, once you are done, make some final local tests using the `Installer.sln` or `Big.sln` solution.

 ### Accessible UI